Intelligent Model Update Strategy for Sequential Recommendation: Methodology

 The uncertainty variable \textbf{$u^{(j,t)}$} shows the recommendation model's understanding of the semantics of the data.
 DM focuses on how to learn such uncertainty variable {$u^{(j,t)}$}.

-Distribution Mapper consists of three components as shown in Figure~\ref{fig:uncertainty_architecture}, namely the \underline{Pr}ior \underline{N}etwork $P(\cdot)$ (PRN), the \underline{Po}sterior \underline{N}etwork $Q(\cdot)$ (PON), and the \underline{N}ext-item \underline{P}rediction \underline{N}etwork $f(\cdot)$ (NPN) that includes the backbone $\Omega(\cdot)$ and classifier $f_{_{\rm{NPN}}}(\cdot)$.
+Distribution Mapper consists of three components as shown in the figure in Appendix, namely the \underline{Pr}ior \underline{N}etwork $P(\cdot)$ (PRN), the \underline{Po}sterior \underline{N}etwork $Q(\cdot)$ (PON), and the \underline{N}ext-item \underline{P}rediction \underline{N}etwork $f(\cdot)$ (NPN) that includes the static layers $\Omega(\cdot)$ and dynamic layers $f_{_{\rm{NPN}}}(\cdot)$.
 Note that $\Omega(\cdot)$ here is the same as $\Omega(\cdot)$ in section~\ref{subsec:dc_cdr} and \ref{subsec:mrd}, so there is almost no additional resource consumption.
 We will first introduce the three components separately, and then introduce the training procedure and inference procedure.

-\emph{Prior Network.} The Prior Network with weights $\Theta_{\rm{prior}}$ and $\Theta^{'}_{\rm{prior}}$ maps the representation of a click sequence $s^{(j,t)}$ to a prior probability distribution.
+\textit{Prior Network.} The Prior Network with weights $\Theta_{\rm{prior}}$ and $\Theta^{'}_{\rm{prior}}$ maps the representation of a click sequence $s^{(j,t)}$ to a prior probability distribution.
 We set this prior probability distribution as a normal distribution with mean $\mu_{\rm prior}^{(j,t)}=\Omega_{\rm{prior}}(s^{(j,t)};\Theta_{\rm prior})\in \mathbb{R}^N$ and variance $\sigma_{\rm prior}^{(j,t)}=\Omega^{'}_{\rm{prior}}(s^{(j,t)};\Theta^{'}_{\rm prior})\in \mathbb{R}^N$.